A guide for Canadians moving to New York City

 Canada and the U.S. have rubbed shoulders for a very long time — the U.S.-Canadian border, more properly called the International Boundary, is more than 5,000 miles long, making it the longest border between any two countries in the world.
 Perhaps because of that physical contact, Canadians and Americans tend to get along.
 Canadian Prime Minister Justin Trudeau called the two countries “closer than friends…more like siblings really.”
 Toronto and Montreal are each only about an hour-and-a-half flight away from New York City, according to SkyScanner.
 There are currently about 45,000 Canadians in the tri-state area of New York, New Jersey and Connecticut.

 For eats, M. Wells in Long Island City makes a mean poutine, as does Mile End Deli in Brooklyn and Pommes Frites in the West Village.
 Although relatively new owner Burger King shuttered a lot of New York stores, there’s still a Tim Horton’s in Penn Station if you have a craving for Timmy Ho’s coffee.
 Butter tarts pop up from time to time at Brooklyn’s Smorgasburg.
-And newly opened Bar Bête serves French-Canadian food in Carroll Gardens.
+And the newly opened Bar Bête serves French-Canadian food in Carroll Gardens.

 How to find an apartment as a Canadian in NYC

 Publications such as the New York Times, craigslist.org and brokerage websites are all good sources of real estate listings.
 If you are connected to a college or university, their local housing office can help too.
 To find an apartment, consider your budget, your commute, and your social needs.
 Then consider your budget again.
 A 2019 report by Miller Samuel for Douglas Elliman noted that Manhattan median rent was $3,600 per month, while in Brooklyn it was $2,950.